pappasam/nvim-repl/README.md

 If you find yourself in Terminal mode, use `<C-\><C-n>` instead of `<Esc>` to return to Normal mode.

 Type `:help Terminal-mode` and `:help CTRL-\_CTRL-N` for more information.

+### Recommended aider configuration?

+The built-in aider integration overrides aider's `--notifications` and `--notifications-command` for a smooth Neovim integration.
+All other settings default to the user's aider configuration file and environment.
+To that end, we recommend:

+1. Use `$AIDER_MODEL` to specify your preferred model before opening Neovim.
+2. For other settings, please reference the Author's current [aider configuration](https://github.com/pappasam/config/blob/main/dotfiles/.aider.conf.yml) for inspiration.